DX Logging Software for Amateur Radio

 • DXCC Entity Status: overall, by band, and by mode.

-• Grid/VUCC Status when the Maidenhead grid locator is included in the ADIF file.
+• VUCC Status when the Maidenhead grid locator is included in the ADIF file.

 • Whether the amateur radio operator is a user of Logbook of the World.